-5. Enter the mortgage rate you expect to qualify for.
+- Enter the mortgage rate for which you expect to qualify.

-6. Enter estimated property taxes either as an amount or percentage of your home’s value.
-Entering one field will update the other.
+- Enter estimated property taxes either as an amount or percentage of your home’s value.

-7. Enter your estimated yearly home insurance costs and any monthly HOA fees.
+- Enter your estimated annual home insurance costs and any monthly HOA fees.

 Review your estimated monthly payment based on the information you’ve supplied, along with the total loan amount.
 The pie chart breaks down your monthly payments visually by principal and interest, mortgage insurance, property tax, homeowners insurance and HOA payments.